lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 export WETH_ADDRESS=0x000000000000000000000000000000000000FfFD
 ```

-2. Send some eth to the contract to mint some WETH
+2. Send some ETH to the contract to mint some WETH

 ```shell
 rex send $WETH_ADDRESS --private-key $RICH_SK_L2 --value 100000000000000000000000
 ```

-This will mint 10WETH.
+This will mint 10 WETH.
 You can check your new balance with:

 ```shell
 rex call $WETH_ADDRESS "balanceOf(address)" 0x0000bd19F707CA481886244bDd20Bd6B8a81bd3e